 Rubric criteria are established by the instructor with student input.
-Standards for academic performance are based upon the Visual and Performing Arts Content Standards for California Public Schools, Kindergarten Through Grade Twelve, Grades Nine-Twelve Proficient.
-Student portfolios for assessment are used to measure student growth and learning over time (one/two semesters and a year).
+Standards for academic performance are based on the Visual and Performing Arts Content Standards for California Public Schools, Kindergarten Through Grade Twelve, Grades 9-12 Proficient.
+Student portfolios for assessment are used to measure student growth and learning over time (one/two semesters and from year to year).

-DATE OF LAST CONTENT REVISION:December 1982DATE OF CURRENT CONTENT REVISION:September 2004DATE OF BOARD APPROVAL:October 28, 2004
+DATE OF LAST CONTENT REVISION: December 1982

+DATE OF CURRENT CONTENT REVISION: September 2004

+DATE OF BOARD APPROVAL: October 28, 2004